What Establishes Man’s Responsibility?

 Consider a leper, and that God commanded that lepers (not healthy people) be quarantined in a leper colony, outside the community, until and if that person be cured of leprosy.
 Does the leper only have leprosy if he has knowledge that he has leprosy?
 Is he only “guilty” of having leprosy if he knows about it?
 Scripture clearly informs us that the sinner is guilty, even if he does not realize that he has committed an offense.
 Ignorant sin is sin nonetheless (and thus, men not teaching their descendants what God commanded does not absolve subsequent generations of their guilt—it merely handicaps them, making obedience that much harder).

-* —which in reality, is not “National” debt, but the personal debt of every politician (and his family) that voted to ever spend a single penny of taxpayer money (and go into even a penny of debt) for any purpose that was not Constitutional (which accounts for 99% of all that “government” does); and it is the personal debt of everyone who received “benefits” and services that they did not fully pay for, and every person, corporation, or nation that received any such taxpayer funds (or “future” taxpayer funds, called “debt”)—for in doing so, they were accomplices in the politicians' crime.
-For more details, see my book, The Liberty Document, 350pp., 20.00 + P&H.
+*A In reality it is not the “National” debt, but the individual, personal debt of every politician (and his family who benefitted from his corruption and treason) that voted to ever spend a single penny of taxpayer money (and go into even a penny of debt) for any purpose that was not Constitutional (which accounts for 99% of all that “government” does); and it is the personal debt of everyone who received “benefits” and services that they did not pay for, and every person, corporation, or nation that received any such taxpayer funds (welfare, unemployment, government jobs with benefits, grants, loans, subsidies, “aid”, etc.))—for in so receiving, they were the politicians’ accomplices in the crime.
+For more details, see my book, The Liberty Document, 350pp., pb., 20.00 + P&H.

 [And this is yet another blatant inconsistency and hypocrisy of secular humanists, godless atheists, liberals, and other God-haters.
 In the case of a four-legged animal (who has no mental capacity for moral understanding and self-control) if an animal kills a human, the animal is put down.
-However, when what evolutionists consider to be be a two-legged animal commits the same crime, if he has a cunning lawyer, if he is a good actor, or even if his mind is not actually “running on all cylinders”, the two-legged murderer can “get off” and evade responsibility if the lawyer can prove “diminished capacity or mental defect”.
+However, when what evolutionists consider to be be a two-legged animal commits the same crime, if he has a cunning lawyer, if he is a good actor, or even if his mind is not actually “running on all cylinders”, the two-legged murderer can “get off” and evade responsibility if the lawyer can prove “diminished capacity” or “mental defect” or “temporary insanity”.
 Such a legal system is anti-God.
-Such a legal system was not established by our Founders; but by interlopers, corrupters, destroyers of Christendom.]
+Such a legal system was not established by our Founders; but by interlopers, corrupters, antichrists, destroyers of Christendom.]

 So what establishes culpability, guilt, and therefore, responsibility...?

 [Contrary to false teaching that is rife, Sinai was not the first giving of God’s Law.
 Sinai (a.k.a.
 Horeb) was the first codefied giving of the Law of God as a whole, to God’s people as a corporate body.
-Before that time, God had given His Law to Adam, and it was transmitted orally from Patriarch to Patriarch, with periodic updates from God as man’s continued plunge into degeneracy (which those who are anti-God call “progress”) required greater restraint.]
+Before that time, God had given His Law to Adam, and it was transmitted orally from Patriarch to Patriarch, with periodic updates from God as man’s continued plunge into degeneracy (which those who are anti-God call “progress”) required greater restraint; which updates were given on a “need to know basis”, and which also served to show that apart from God, all that man can accomplish is degeneration (which even genetic coding shows, which generation to generation is cumulative; all previous DNA coding errors stored up and added to each new DNA coding error of each current generation.]

 However, even before the Law was given in some areas, man knew in his mind that certain behaviours were wrong, bad, evil.
 The problem was, as man degenerated further, he no longer cared whether he crossed those boundaries that in his nature he knew were wrong.